-The Bible teaches that for Christians, God is our Father, other Christians are our brothers and sisters, and the church is like a family.
+The Bible teaches that for Christians, God is our Father, other Christians are our brothers and sisters, and the church is like a family and we are to love one another.

 One of the most loving things that we can do for each other as a church family is to pray for one another.
 Great love can be shown not by merely saying “I’ll pray for you” but by putting a hand on someone’s shoulder right then and there and lifting up the need in prayer.